schollz/find/README.md

     python3 server.py

 To actually use the system you will need a fingerprinting device.
-The easiest thing to do is to use [our app from Google Play](https://play.google.com/store/apps/details?id=com.hcp.find&hl=en).
+The easiest thing to do is to use [our app from Google Play](https://play.google.com/store/apps/details?id=com.hcp.find&hl=en) or [build the app yourself](http://internalpositioning.com/guide/deploy/#building-android-app).

 # Using FIND